 Although JKap wasn’t known for his play during the advanced movement era (2015-2017), he won two of the three world championships during that time period.
 And in the only CWL Championship event in that era that he didn’t win, he finished second.

 His prize winning total continued to grow in WWII due to Luminosity winning the Northern Arena Showdown in December and the CWL Birmingham Open in April, as well as placing within the top eight at nearly every event this season.

 Crimsix is the winningest player in Call of Duty.
 His 31 titles have obviously allowed him to climb up this far in prize money, but his two world titles helped the most.
 Winning the most prestigious tournament in the esport in both 2014 and 2017, Crimsix collected nearly $250,000 from just those two events.

 Despite coming into the season as defending world champions, Crismix and OpTic struggled in WWII.
 The team made roster changes, but it was all for naught as Crimsix failed to add any more titles to his career in WWII.

 1) Damon “Karma” Barlow – $673,600

 It should come as no surprise that the only three-time world champion in Call of Duty history is at the top of this list.
 With world championship wins in 2013, 2014, and 2017, Karma has proven to be one of the most successful players not only in Call of Duty, but in esports as a whole.

 Karma played for OpTic Gaming from April 2015 to May 2018.
 And in that time, he added 13 titles to his trophy case and hundreds of thousands of dollars to his bank account.
-Although Karma revealed that he would not be pursuing a fourth world title in 2018 after being replaced on OpTic, he did not rule out a return for Black Ops 4.
+Although Karma revealed that he wouldn’t be pursuing a fourth world title in 2018 after being replaced on OpTic, he intends on playing in Black Ops 4.

 All tournament earnings were recorded via CoD Gamepedia.